 Social media can be a dark, divisive place sometimes.
 On the other end of the spectrum, depending on the accounts you choose to follow, it can be really easy to find yourself surrounded by toxic positivity.
-Toxic positivity is the sort of blind optimism that refuses to entertain the potential for complex human experience that makes space for diverse combinations of emotional experience.
+Toxic positivity is the sort of blind optimism that refuses to entertain the potential for complex human experience that makes space for diverse combinations of emotional experiences.

 I’m not going to tell you it’s going to be okay- it might not be.
 I won’t say that it’s all going to be alright- because maybe it will never again be alright in the way you have known alright until this moment.
 But right now, in this breath, you can draw into your lungs the exhale of the leaves around you and feel the warmth of your both capable and helpless hands spread to your chest as your heart moves forward one beat at a time.